CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 print("Answer:", Example("How are you today?"))
 ```
 This looks very strange, especially to intermediate Python-programmers.

+How can the creating of an `Example`-object return a value?

 But yes, `Example(...)` actually returns a string, not an `Example`-object.\
 SwiftGUI-magic!